-Our Library Catalogue gives you easy access to the physical collections of the University and our large collection of eBooks, along with the ability to search our Discovery Service, and our ChiPrints e-repository.
-For our current students there is more information about searching the catalogue on the Library Services Moodle page.
+Our Library Catalogue gives you easy access to the physical collections of the University and our large collection of eBooks, along with the ability to search for journal articles using our Discovery Service, and search University of Chichester research using our ChiPrints e-repository.

 From here you can search for individual journal articles using our Discovery search.
 You can also search for whole Journal publications and access an A-Z list of Databases and eBook platforms we subscribe to with helpsheets or video tutorials available for most.

-Proquest Ebook Central - A collection of more than 179,000 full-text books covering a wide range of academic subject areas, including business, computer and applied sciences, humanities, science, medicine and allied health, and social sciences.
-All eBooks from Ebook Central are also available using the library catalogue or via eBooks on the Library Moodle page.
+- Proquest Ebook Central - A collection of more than 179,000 full-text books covering a wide range of academic subject areas, including business, computer and applied sciences, humanities, science, medicine and allied health, and social sciences.

 You can request library training sessions for any of our services by contacting your Subject Librarian or booking a tutorial on the Subject Librarian Moodle page.
 There are also help sheets and video tutorials available on the Library Services Moodle page.

-For help and guidance on using the Mendeley referencing tool, please go to the help pages.
-For further information about training, please contact email@example.com.
+For help and guidance on using the Mendeley referencing tool, please see our Mendeley guide.
+For further information about training, please contact firstname.lastname@example.org.
 For general information about referencing please see the academic skills resources and contact the academic skills tutor: Study Skills Moodle page.

 Please ask Library staff (or SIZ staff during evenings and weekends) for additional help locating books - notice may be required depending on staff availability.

 - Study Room B (top floor of the Chichester LRC) is only bookable by ALS users.